MicrosoftDocs/fabric-docs/docs/real-time-analytics/overview.md

 The main items available in Real-time Analytics include:

 * A [KQL Database](create-database.md) for data storage and management.
-Data ingested into a KQL Database is automatically reflected in OneLake, and is available to other workloads.
+Data loaded into a KQL Database is automatically reflected in OneLake, and is available to other workloads.
 * Event streams for data loading.
 * A [KQL Queryset](kusto-query-set.md) to run queries, view, and manipulate query results on data.
 The KQL Queryset allows you to save queries for future use, or export and share queries with others.